captainkev20/Our-Local-Media-iOS/README.md

 # Features

 Users are able to see promos in their area based on their location.
 This is served via a WebView in iOS.
+For simplicity, the business owner can control which images are shown on the homescreen by swapping out the images on their backend.
 User activity on each section of the app is tracked through
 Google Analytics.

 # Stack